-The following items need to be complete before one of our bariatric surgeons will consult with you.
+The following items need to be complete before your final consult with your bariatric surgeon.
 Bariatric surgery typically takes place 2-4 weeks after meeting with the surgeon.
 Our patient navigator will review the insurance requirements specific to your plan.
 If your insurance changes it is important to contact us immediately as your coverage and/or requirements may change.